 A Quick Quilt History

-As a young girl growing up in the US, and the Midwest in particular, I always felt a bit cheated when discussing history and heritage.
+As a young girl growing up in the US, and the midwest in particular, I always felt a bit cheated when discussing history and heritage.
 The first time I was asked, “Where is your family from?”
 I confidently said, “Duh!
 America.”
 (I was 12, so give me a break.)
-“Yea, but where did they coooome from?” “uh...America?”
+“Yeah, but where did they coooome from?” “uh...America?”

-In that moment I realized that being “American” wasn’t a very good answer when asked about heritage – because heritage is supposed to be old...and Amrrica ain’t that old.
+In that moment I realized that being “American” wasn’t a very good answer when asked about heritage – because heritage is supposed to be old...and comparatively America isn't that old.
 So, being 12, I ran home and asked my mom.
 Sadly for me, she didn’t have a much better answer.
-Also to my chagrin that didn’t seem to bug her too much.
+Also to my chagrin that didn’t seem to bother her much.
 Having a fairly short attention span, I eventually followed suit and got back to worrying about boys, braces and my fledgling summer tan – you know, important things.

 What was that?
 You wanted a visual?

 I thought you would enjoy that 😉

 However, the idea that I had no heritage would still resurface occasionally and weigh on my little adolescent heart.
 It wasn’t until I was 15 and learned to quilt that I began learning about something that was truly American and also truly wonderful!
 Yes, yes, we here in the US weren’t the first ones to make quilts, BUT we did play a major role in popularizing patchwork quilts, and that’s quite the historical achievement in my opinion.

 Let’s define a patchwork quilt – quilt tops that are composed of separate blocks or elements sewn together.
 Originally, these pieces started simply and were the result of a functional approach to saving old scraps of discarded fabric.
 The evolution of the patchwork quilt began with the first settlers and continued to grow as colonization expanded in the 1800s.
 Quiltmakers broadened their designs from simple scraps to geometric patterns created through a series of blocks, giving this new type of quilt a distinctly American expression.